English language in England: Yorkshire

-Wuthering Heights is one of the few classic works of English literature to contain a substantial amount of dialect.
+Wuthering Heights is one of the few classic works of English literature to contain a substantial amount of dialect, specifically Yorkshire dialect.
 Set in Haworth, the servant Joseph speaks in the traditional dialect of the area, which many modern readers struggle to understand.
-This dialect was still spoken around Haworth until the late 1970s, but there is now only a minority of it still in everyday use.
+This dialect was still spoken around Haworth until the late 1970s, but now only a minority of the dialect's features are still in everyday use.

-The old dialect is mainly encountered in Skipton, Otley, Settle, or similar places where older farmers from deep in the dales live.
+The old dialect is now mainly encountered in Skipton, Otley, Settle and other similar places where older farmers from deep in the dales live.

 Examples of differences from RP in Yorkshire pronunciation include, but are not limited to: